pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 During 2016 and 2017, I worked in e-commerce/Fintech companies as a business/data analyst.

 ### Hiring at CUHK-Shenzhen

+* PhD Students  <a href="https://sds.cuhk.edu.cn/en/phd-programmes/applications" target="_blank"><span style="color:black">Application</span></a>

-I am looking for PhD students/postdocs/RA to work with me at CUHK-Shenzhen.
-Students with a degree of bachelor/master/phd in math/physics/OR/... are welcome to contact me.  <a href="https://sds.cuhk.edu.cn/en/phd-programmes/applications" target="_blank"><span style="color:black">Application</span></a>, <a href="https://sds.cuhk.edu.cn/en/phd-programmes/scholarships" target="_blank"><span style="color:black">Scholarships</span></a>.
+  - Students with a degree of bachelor/master/phd in math/physics/OR/... are welcome.
+  - Tuition waiver（up to RMB95,000 per year)
+  - Stipend（will be paid for nine to twelve months a year, various levels, around RMB6000-RMB10000 pre-tax per month）
+  - Other kinds of Scholarships

+  , <a href="https://sds.cuhk.edu.cn/en/phd-programmes/scholarships" target="_blank"><span style="color:black">Scholarships</span></a>.

 Email: pgao@student.ust.hk